 Highlights of Qualifications

-- Practical experience collaborating with and leading teams to develop complex real-time mechatronic systems for challenging domains while under pressure.
+- Able to develop real-time mechatronic systems for challenging domains while under pressure.

-- Middleware/software – ROS, Player-stage, GLUT, OpenCV, large code bases.
+- Middleware/software – ROS, Player-stage, GLUT, OpenCV, Gazebo, large code bases.

 - Sensors – Cameras, lasers, GNSS, INS, encoders.

-- Robot experience – navigation, path planning, perception, control, SLAM, localisation, multi-robot coordination, mechanical design, arm design and control, electrical design, actuation, mechanisms, communication, cognitive learning, and docking systems.
+- Robotics – robot design, navigation, path planning, computer vision, control, SLAM, localisation, multi-robot coordination, arm design and control, electrical design, actuation, motor controllers, mechanisms, cognitive learning, mechanical design, and docking systems.

 - Actuation – Linear and rotary actuators from a few to thousands of watts.